 The shelf life of CBD oil varies from product to product, but some CBD oil is capable of lasting for up to two years without losing efficiency.
+The MCT oil used in the product can also affect its shelf life.

-The best way to store CBD oil is in a dark oil dropper bottle.
+The best way to store CBD oil is in a dark, opaque bottle.
 Make sure you store it in the air-tight bottle, preferably in its original packaging and keep it in a cool place.
-The MCT oil used in the product can also affect its shelf life.
+For more information, check the product’s label or contact the retailer or manufacturer.

 CBD cooking oils and CBD butter have a much lower shelf life than other CBD products.

-A great way to extend the shelf life of CBD butter and CBD cooking oil is to store them in the freezer: CBD butter will stay good in the fridge for just a few weeks, but will last up to six months if frozen.
+A great way to extend the shelf life of CBD butter and CBD cooking oil is to store them in the freezer: CBD butter will stay good in the fridge for just a few weeks but will last up to six months if frozen.

 Tip: For easy storage, mix CBD cooking oil with herbs and pop it in the freezer in an ice cube tray.
 Then, when you want to use the oil simply pop out one or two ice cubes and leave the rest in the freezer!

-While CBD oil can last for up to two years, edibles do not typically have a long shelf-life, so it is best to consume these products as soon as possible.
+It is important to note that ingredients included in CBD edibles have a significant impact on their shelf-life.
+Edibles do not typically have a long shelf-life, so it is best to consume these products as soon as possible.